LesediLC/Portfolio/README.md

 # Lesedi Ledwaba-Chapman's Data Science Portfolio

 Welcome to my Data Science portfolio!
-This repository showcases projects where I analyse complex datasets, apply statistical and machine learning methods, and communicate insights.
+This repository will showcase projects that analyse complex datasets, apply statistical and machine learning methods, and communicate insights.
-The projects emphasise data storytelling, problem-solving, and data-driven decision-making.

 ---